 This post may contain affiliate links.

 Gnats are more than just a minor annoyance; these tiny pests buzz around with a persistence that’s hard to ignore.
-They often set their sights on our houseplants, lingering and disturbing the plant’s peace.
-For plant lovers, battling these pests can be quite frustrating.
+They often set their sights on our houseplants, lingering and disrupting their peace.
+For plant lovers, battling these pests can be pretty frustrating.

 Fortunately, there’s light at the end of the tunnel.
-Here are ten effective ways to keep gnats away from your house plants.
+Here are 10 effective ways to keep gnats away from your houseplants.

 Use Quality Soil